ykerus/todo-popups/README.md

 ```

-So, open a terminal, enter `python`, copy-paste this piece of code and write a thesis!
+So, open a terminal, enter `python3`, copy-paste this piece of code and write a thesis!